raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 |1|0|1|0|0|**0**|...|
 |&vellip;|&vellip;|&vellip;|&vellip;|&vellip;|&vellip;| |

-For our strawman, the diagonal gives all zeroes, but for other enumerations it might give a different number.
+[^zeroes]: For our strawman enumeration, the diagonal gives all zeroes, but for other enumerations the diagonal will give a different sequence of ones and zeroes.

 We can write a function to take the diagonal of an enumeration of denumerable enumerations:

 ```javascript
 const diagonal =